barklem/public-data/README.md

 <H4>Collisional broadening by hydrogen </H4>

 <ul>
-<li> Data for 4891 spectral lines between 2300 and 13000 Angstroms of elements from Li to Ni  (dir: broadening - neutrals)
+<li> Data for 4891 spectral lines between 2300 and 13000 Angstroms of elements from Li to Ni

+(directory: <a href="https://github.com/barklem/public-data/tree/master/broadening-ionised">broadening-neutral</a>) <p>

 These data were published in <a href="http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2000A%26AS..142..467B" target="_top">Barklem et al (2000)</a> and are incorporated in VALD.<p>

 Due to its low loggf, we missed Mg I 4571.
 A specific calculation using Thomas-Fermi-Dirac wave functions gives sigma (10000 m/s) = 231 atomic units, alpha = 0.260.<p>

-<li> Data for Fe II and Cr II lines (dir: broadening - ionised)
+<li> Data for Fe II and Cr II lines

+(directory: <a href="https://github.com/barklem/public-data/tree/master/broadening-ionised">broadening-ionised</a>) <p>

 The data for Fe II was published in <a href="http://esoads.eso.org/cgi-bin/nph-bib_query?bibcode=2005A%26A...435..373B" target="_top">Barklem & Aspelund-Johansson (2005)</a>.
 The Cr II data was calculated in 2007 due to a request and used in <a href = "http://adsabs.harvard.edu/abs/2007ApJ...667.1267S">Sobeck et al (2007)</a>.
 The calculations used the method described in Barklem & Aspelund-Johansson (2005), so if you use the Cr II data you can cite that paper for the method.
 These data are also in VALD.<p>
 </ul>